adnguyen/Notebooks_and_Protocols/2017_notebook.md

 Using mcmc.qpcr package.

-### Model 1: Testing for site by temperature interaction while controlling for season
+### Model 1: Naive - Testing for site by temperature interaction while controlling for season

 Model testing for the effect of Site by bait temp and site by delta, controlling for RIN and Julian Day (globla fixed effects); including chamber as a random effect.